alichdrdzn/sstp-v2ray/README.md

 sudo snap install --classic certbot
 ```
 **Issue a certificate:** \
-First create two `A record` in Cloudflare for your two sub domains to point to your server \
+First create an `A record` in Cloudflare for your sub domain to point to your server \
-one with `proxy off` and the other with `proxy on` option.
+with `proxy off` option.
 After that run:
 ```
 certbot certonly --standalone  --key-type rsa
 ```
 The above command will ask you to set your domain name, <mark>set both DNS that you created in Cloudflare</mark>. \
+Go back and enable the proxy option in cloudflare. \
 follow on to configure v2ray + sstp

 In order to use V2ray you should change the sstp port: